smof/the-identity-manifesto/README.md

-<b>The Identity Manifesto - </b> Helping to evangelise a more hygenic digital identity landscape
+<b>The Identity Manifesto - </b> Helping to evangelise a more hygienic digital identity landscape
 <br/>
 <br/>
 See http://theidentitymanifesto.org for more information